 Cleveland Public Library Preservation Office (Cleveland, Ohio) is in possession of microfilm masters of B.O.
 (2 reels, 35 mm)

-Last not least a complete digitized version of the Biulleten' Oppozitsii has recently been made available in the World Wide Web (thanks to Felix J. Kreisel) within the framework of the Iskra Research site.
+Last not least, some years ago a complete digitalized version of the Biulleten' Oppozitsii has been made available in the World Wide Web (thanks to Felix J. Kreisel) within the framework of the Iskra Research website.

-Here you can find digitized versions of the front pages of the B.O. first and last issue (July 1929 / August 1941) [PDF, 190 Kb]
+Here you can find digitalized versions of the front pages of the B.O. first and last issue (July 1929 / August 1941) [PDF, 190 Kb]

 Here you can find the tables of contents of all B.O. issues, reproduced from the reprint edition (New York: Monad Pr., 1973).
 Please note, that an * (asterisk) on the left means that an article was factually written by Trotsky although published in B.O. anonymously or under pseudonym: